+The \textit{lower spectrum} of $F$, denoted by $\low F$, is defined similarly by using the parameter to fix the relationship $R=r^\theta$ in the definition of the lower dimension.
+It was shown in \cite{FYu} that

 In particular, $\asospec F \to \ubox F$ as $\theta \to 0$.
-Whilst the analogous statement does not hold for the lower spectrum in general, it was proved in \cite[Theorem 6.3.1]{Fr2} that $\lowspec F \to \lbox F$ as $\theta \to 0$ provided $F$ satisfies a strong form of dynamical invariance.
+The limit of $\asospec F$ exists and coincides with the quasi-Assouad dimension.
+The quasi-Assouad and Assouad dimensions do not necessarily coincide, but in many cases of interest they do.
+It is not necessarily true that $\lowspec F \to \lbox F$ as $\theta \to 0$, but it was proved in \cite[Theorem 6.3.1]{Fr2} that this does hold provided $F$ satisfies a strong form of dynamical invariance.
 Whilst the fractals we study are not quite covered by this result, we shall see that this interpolation holds nevertheless.
-The limit $ \displaystyle \lim_{\theta \to 0} \lowspec F$ is known to exist in general (see \cite[Theorem 1.1]{CC}) and moreover can take any value in the range $[\qlow F, \lbox F]$.\\